nextgis/docs_data/source/leaflet.rst

 =======================================

 * `Order data <https://data.nextgis.com/en/>`_ for your area of interest in GeoJSON format.
-* Wait for email with download link, download and unpack archive with data.
+* Wait for an email with the download link.
+Download and unpack the data.
-* Select target layer, for example municipal boundaries (boundary-polygon-lvl6.geojson)
+* Select a target layer, for example municipal boundaries (boundary-polygon-lvl6.geojson)
 * To use layer in Leaflet first you need to host it (store in a place, accessible via hyperlink).

 Simple Leaflet map showing a municipal boundaries layer and lables: